-The key to having a fabulous Valentine’s day all by yourself is to control what you focus on.
+Here's the key to having a fabulous Valentine’s day all by yourself: Control what you focus on.

 The reason people feel horrible spending Valentine’s Day alone is because they’re focused on what they DON’T have – i.e. someone who loves them more than Romeo loved Juliet (or vice versa).
 At the same time, they selectively ignore everything they DO have – like their kids, their health, their job, their home, their family, their friends … and the list goes on.